Abenitez27/Abenitez27.github.io/docs/index.md

 <kbd><img src="https://raw.githubusercontent.com/Abenitez27/Abenitez27.github.io/master/gh_images/crypto_image.jpg" width="300" height="300"><kbd>

-This app is an interactive [cryptocurrency data visualizer](https://cryptocurrency-app-streamlit.herokuapp.com) using Heroku and Streamlit.
-This app allows the user to see the top 100 cryptocurrency stocks currently from the website [CoinMarketCap](https://coinmarketcap.com)
+This app is an interactive [cryptocurrency data visualizer](https://cryptocurrency-app-streamlit.herokuapp.com) using Heroku and Streamlit you can click on the hyper link and use it.
+This app allows you to see the top 100 cryptocurrency stocks currently from the website [CoinMarketCap](https://coinmarketcap.com).
 The main purpose of the app is to help the user see the price change of the cryptocurrency in a better visualized way using a barplot.
 The code can be found here [Cryptocurrency_app](https://github.com/Abenitez27/Crypto_currency_app/blob/master/cryptocurrency-app.py)

 **NOTE!!!
-Please give the application a minute to load as it takes Heroku a little bit to launch and webscrap the data when the script is run thanks!**
+Please give the application a minute to load as it takes Heroku a little bit to launch and webscrape the data when the script is run thanks!**

 ### NBA EDA app: